 What is adrenaline anxiety?

-Adrenaline is one of many hormones that flood your body when you experience anxiety.
+Anxiety is your brain’s way of predicting a threat.
+Not always a predator, but often a need that, if unmet, could threaten your wellbeing.
+When the brain senses this, it releases motivator hormones like adrenaline to push you into action.
 We all notice different things about adrenaline when it travels through the body.
 You might feel the flutter of butterflies in your tummy.
 Perhaps you notice your pounding heart.
-Adrenaline anxiety is the same as any other anxiety because adrenaline is one of the main components of the fear response in your body.
+Adrenaline anxiety is the same as any other anxiety because adrenaline is one of the main components of the survival response in your body.

 Adrenaline and anxiety

-When your brain perceives something as dangerous it responds with a reaction that we call the fight or flight response.
+When your brain perceives something as dangerous, it responds with a reaction that we call the fight or flight response.
+Our biology hasn’t evolved at the pace of our environment.
+The same system that once helped us survive now responds to emails, social media, and modern pressures as if they’re life-or-death.
 Your primitive brain does not have the rationale of your human thinking brain.
 Therefore, it does not know whether something in our modern world that scares or intimidates you is a threat to your life or your ego.
 It responds quickly in both situations to save your life.

 Constant adrenaline anxiety

 The fight or flight response is meant to be a quick and fast-acting response.
-The intention is to increase your ability to fight or run and increase the speed that you react so that you stay alive.
-The design is such that once you have fled to safety or fought away the danger your body returns to a stable state.
-This should all happen within minutes.
+The intention is to nudge you into action, so you stay alive.
+The design is such that once you recognise a need, flee to safety or fight away the danger, your body returns to a stable state.
+This should all happen within a short time frame.

-When your brain perceives something in your everyday life as a threat to your life you will remain in a permanent state of fight or flight.
 Your body does not function well with a constant flow of adrenaline.
-Medics use synthetic adrenaline to stimulate the heart in cardiac arrest, constrict veins in shock and help asthma.
-Adrenaline has a strong effect on the body and when you are in a constant state of anxiety your body will suffer as well as your mind.
+Medics use synthetic adrenaline to stimulate the heart in cardiac arrest, constrict veins in shock and help with asthma.
+Adrenaline has a strong effect on the body, and when you are in a constant state of anxiety, your body will suffer as well as your mind.

 How to reduce adrenaline anxiety